traefik/traefik/docs/content/providers/marathon.md

 #### `tls.key`

-Private certificate used for the connection to Marathon.
+Private certificate used for the secured connection to Marathon.

 ```toml tab="File (TOML)"
 [providers.marathon.tls]